tripolious/searcher-cookbook/eth_call-state-override/README.md

 # eth_call state override

 As you maybe know you can use the third param in eth_call to override the state while you call the endpoint.
 This opens some possibilities, like query the chain or write a smart contract you don't need to deploy.

-In the example you will find an example that overwrites an uni2 pair to query in bulk to get the current reserves.

 ### bulk call to get reserves
-In the bulk-call/bulk-call.go you will find an example of how you can make a bulk call to eth_call and get the reserves from the pairs.
+In bulk-call.go you will find an example of how you can make a bulk call to eth_call and get the reserves from the pairs.
 The advantage of a bulk-call is, that you can run multiple smart contract calls with only one call to the node.
-Use this as an improvement to reduce calls in your bot ;)
+You can use the bulk-call to group and reduce calls in general.

 ```go
 go run bulk-call/bulk-call.go --rpc _wss_connection_string_
 ```

 ### explanation
+Normally the uni2 pair contract returns `_reserve0 uint112, _reserve1 uint112, _blockTimestampLast uint32`, but we want `address pair, uint112 reserve0, uint112 reserve1`

+We use this contract to overwrite the state of original pair contract and return what we want.
 ```
 //SPDX-License-Identifier: UNLICENSED
 pragma solidity = 0.8.15;